Adityaraj84/Learning-ebpf/Overview of ebpf.md

 Verifier ensure ebpf code is safe before running the program.

 JIT(Just-in-Time Compiler ) Convert ebpf bytecode(when you write an ebpf program in c,go etc it get compiled into ebpf bytecode.)  into native machine code(instructions that your specific CPU can directly execute.) for performance.
+## Maps
+shared memory structure used to communicate between ebpf(kernel) program and user-space. why !? = ebpf runs inside the kernel and can't print, log, or interact directly with user.